 The revalidation process for VTS Training includes Recurrent Training, Adaptation Training, and Updating Training.
 This training is designed to ensure continued professional development of VTS Personnel to increase and enhance their operational performance and competency.
 In turn, this will assist in ensuring the safety and efficiency of navigation in a designated VTS area.

-The VTS Authority should implement a process for refresher training to ensure that VTS personnel maintain their qualifications.
+The VTS Authority should implement a process for revalidation training to ensure that VTS personnel maintain their qualifications.

 Revalidation of a VTS qualification may be required when: